magabriel/trefoil/doc/trefoil-doc/Contents/plugins-DropCapsPlugin.md

 ### Description

-There are several ways to add crop caps to the book:
+There are several ways to add drop caps to the book:

 1. Automatic dropcaps.
 2. Manual dropcaps HTML markup.